wechuli/c-sharp-playground/unit_testing/notes.md

 ### How Many Asserts per Test?

 ### Test Data Sources

 - Inline attribute
 - Property/field/method
 - Custom attribute
 - External data

+## Mocking

+Mocking is replacing the actual dependency that would be used at production time, with a test-time-only version to enable easier isolation of the code we want to test.

+### Reasons you might want to use Mocks

+- Improved test execution speed e.g due to slow algorithms, external resources
+- Support parallel development streams e.g real object not yet developed
+- Improve test reliability
+- Reduce development/testing costs e.g external company bills per usage,developer effort, interfacing with mainframe
+- Test when non-deterministic dependency

+### Terms

+- **Test Double** - a generic term for any case where you replace a production object for testing purposes.
+- **Fakes** - Working implementation.
+Not suitable for production
+- **Dummies** - Passed around.
+Never used/accessed.
+To satisfy parameters
+- **Stubs** - Provide answers to calls.
+Property gets,.Method return values
+- **Mocks** - Expect/verify calls